CelsiusNetwork/celsius-js-sdk/docs/institutional-partner.md

 ## Use case

-The Institutional Partner API offers partners the ability to use Celsius Network features as a legal entity rather then as a user.
-This means that the benefits and features of Celsius Network can be accessed through the API rather than from a mobile app.
+The Institutional Partner API offers partners the ability to use Celsius Network's features as a legal entity rather than as a user.
+This provides the benefits and features of Celsius Network to be accessed through the API rather than from a mobile app.

 ### Features